isomerpages/moe-chongzhengpri/_information-for-parents/Useful Information/Sexuality Education.md

 cognitive or emotional maturity to modulate their behaviours.
 Furthermore, our young are also exposed to a wide range of influences that could endanger health and undermine the integrity of the family.
-Our students require guidance so that they can respond with discernment to the sexual messages in the media and other sources.</p>
+Our students require close guidance so that they can respond with discernment to the sexual messages in the media and other sources.</p>
 <p></p>
 </li>
 <li>